nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario of how the _Undo_ command executes.

 -- user input --
 Step 1.
 User executes a valid `add` command.

 -- `AddCommand` --
 Step 2.
 Adds the `add` command as recent command.
 Step 3.
 Adds the added `person` as new patient.

 -- user input --
 Step 4.
 User executes `undo` command.

 -- `UndoCommand` --
 Step 5.
 Verify that there is a command to undo.
 Step 6.
 Undo the most recent command (deletes the new patient).

 -- `RedoCommand` --
 Step 7.
 Verify that there is an undone command to undo.
 Step 8.
 Redo the most recent undone command (restores the deleted patient).

 The execution can be seen in the activity diagram given below.

 _Activity Diagram for a typical `undo` command_
 ![UndoCommandActivityDiagram.png](images/UndoCommandActivityDiagram.png)

+#### Design considerations:
+1. undoHistory and redoHistory are implemented with Stacks as the behavior of always operating on the most recent action is consistent with the Last-In-First-Out (LIFO) nature of a Stack.
+2. Although storing the state of the program after every user action is not memory efficient, our test runs revealed that the memory usage was insignificant and thus this design can be safely implemented.
+3. The undo/redo commands does not support the following commands: `appointments`, `find`, `today`, `upcoming`, `find-i`, `find-p`, `patients`, `exit`, `help` and `list`.
+The rationale is as such:
+    * The `find`, `today` and `upcoming` commands can be undone by the `appointments` and `list` command and vice versa.
+    * The `find-i` and `find-p` commands can be undone by the `patients` and `list` vice versa.
+    * The `exit` and `help` commands do not operate on the data, hence there is no need for them to be undone

 --------------------------------------------------------------------------------------------------------------------